 Don't do anything that even hints of aggression.
 From the moment the officer steps out of his car, he's watching you to see if there is anything suspicious he needs to be concerned about.
 Remember that he doesn't know you, and he's probably encountered some crazy people in his line of work, so cooperate and don't give him anything to worry about.

-Never touch the officer or make any moves toward him.
-His personal space is important to him, and he may react if you reach out, even for a handshake.
-He is likely to consider it confrontational if you try to touch him.
+Never touch the officer or make any moves toward her.
+Her personal space is important to her, and she may react if you reach out, even for a handshake.
+She is likely to consider it confrontational if you try to touch her.

-This is definitely not the time to forget proper etiquette.
+This is definitely not the time to forget proper personal etiquette.
 Be polite and friendly to the officer without overdoing it.
+Make sure your body language is relaxed.
 Show respect for his position and remember that at that moment, he has authority over you.
 Use polite language when speaking to him.

 Never lie to the officer.
 He's heard everything, so all the creativity in the world will be wasted.
 In fact, it might annoy him.
 If he asks you a question, answer honestly.